-We had done well in building relationships with key players in the startup scene in Austin and received a lot of great advice and feedback.
-We knew exactly why we wanted to join an accelerator and what we wanted to get out of it.
-We wanted to have mentors who knew what was happening with Homads on a weekly if not daily basis as their feedback will be much more specific.
-We also knew the structure of Div Inc would keep us focused.
-We chose to concentrate on fundraising, product, and revenue (market fit) within the 12 weeks.
+We were able to build great relationships with key players in the startup scene in Austin and received a lot of great advice and feedback.
+Yet we knew exactly why we wanted to join an accelerator and what we wanted to get out of it.
+We wanted to have mentors who knew what was happening with Homads on a weekly, if not daily, basis as their feedback will be much more specific.
+We also knew the structure of DivInc would keep us focused.
+Our team chose to concentrate on fundraising, product, and revenue (market fit) within the 12 weeks.

 Fundraising — Do You Really Need It?

 I’ve found that, whether openly discussed or not, a lot of fundraising has to do with perception and understanding how to create the most favorable image of your company and yourself.
-Of course you have to back it up with the right numbers and actually have a viable product but the other part is making sure you understand how to explain the market and pitch your business.
+Of course, you have to back it up with the right numbers and actually have a viable product, but the other part is making sure you understand how to explain the market and pitch your business.

 Work On Your Business

 This should be common sense but it’s easy for this idea to escape us with all the glitz and glam of the tech world!
-I was speaking with the CTO of MagRabbit and we were talking about whether funding or other accelerators were needed and he said, “The market doesn’t care.”
+We were speaking with Aaron Hodinh, CTO of MagRabbit, about whether funding or other accelerators were needed, and he said, “The market doesn’t care.”